SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## Session Management Resources

-The server MUST NOT create a client session.
-Login credentials MUST be added to each client request.
-This SHOULD be done by using any of the available HTTP authentication mechanisms.
-Basic authentication MAY be, all authentication mechanisms MUST be combined with TLS [@!RFC5246] for additional security.
+REPP is designed as a stateless transport, therefore session management as described in [@!RFC5730] is not supported.
+The server MUST not create a client session for use across multiple client requests.
+The server MUST not maintain any state information relating to the client or EPP process state.

-To protect information exchanged between an EPP client and an EPP server [@!RFC5734] Section 9 level of security is REQUIRED.
+All session management functionality is delegated to the HTTP layer.
+Because the EPP server is stateless, the client is required to include authentication credentials with request.
+This MUST be done by using any of the available HTTP authentication mechanisms, such as those described in [@!RFC2617].

 ###  Login